 The three sections or routes are:

-- Epcot – Which runs from the Caribbean Beach Resort to the Rivera Resort and on to Epcot and back
+- EPCOT – Which runs from the Caribbean Beach Resort to the Rivera Resort and on to EPCOT and back

 - Disney Hollywood Studios – Which runs from the Caribbean Beach Resort to Disney Hollywood Studios and back